lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

    ..........     ..................                    ..........
        ((((((()))))))           -----  ------  ------  -----
 ~~~~
 {: #Fig-SCHCCOAP3 title='OSCORE compression/decompression.'}

+When using two instances of SCHC as Figure 2 and Figure 3 uses cases, the rulesets may come from different provisioning domains.
+The rulesets do not include the cryptography part because the two instances of SCHC are independently one of the other.
-In case of 2 rule-sets, as shown in {{Fig-SCHCCOAP2}} and {{Fig-SCHCCOAP3}}, they may come from different provisioning domains, and that they do not include the cryptography part that is done in between the two SCHC activities.
-This document focuses on CoAP compression represented in the dashed boxes in the previous figures.
+So the cryptography should perform between the two SCHC occurrences.
+This document focuses on CoAP compression represented in the dashed boxes of the previous figures.

 #  CoAP Headers compressed with SCHC